kaleoyster/decision-tree-viz/docs/methodology.md

 ### Mathematical formulation

 ### Edge cases
 1. Every node should be connected to at least with a link node.
 Because, every node comes from root node.
 2. If there is a commonality between the nodes then there is a link.
 3. There can not be duplicate links in a system.

 ## Similar techniques

 ###  Conceptual graph analysis
-Developed by Grasser and Murachver in 1985 to get detailed knwoledge from computer science experts and found  away of representing it in a coherent fashion.
-There was a transformation of nodes an questions of the original method and have extended its application from information design to instructional design.j
+Developed by Grasser and Murachver in 1985 to get detailed knowledge from computer science experts and found away of representing it in a coherent fashion.
+There was a transformation of nodes an questions of the original method and have extended its application from information design to instructional design.

 #### Assumptions
 1. Expert knowledge can be gained through structured and unstructured interview.